mohanrajcs03/DevTinder/README.md

   - Reading Dynamic Routes --> ["/abc/:userId/:name/:pass] [req.params]
   - Middleware -->
   - router handlers --> handles the req, res and actually sends res to client
+  - Error Handling
+  - throw new Error("Error @/admin/getUserData"); in [TryBlock]
+  - res.status(500).send("err.message"); in [CatchBlock]

+# ----------- Started With DataBase MongoDB --------
+  - first connecto to Database then server can listern
+  - refrencing to a model starts with capital Letter
+  - model vs Schema
+  - Clusters --> Database --> Collections --> Documents --> Fields
+  - Add instance to our Model
   -